 Why Change Cell Size?

 There are several reasons why you might want to change the size of cells in Google Sheets.
-For example, you might want to: (See Also: How To Copy And Paste A Table In Google Sheets)
+For example, you might want to: (See Also: How To Cross Out Cells In Google Sheets)

 - Make room for longer text or formulas